 Proof of payment is required for registration fees.
 A typical invoice will include the employee’s name, the cost, the dates of the event, and the location of the event.
 A copy of the conference agenda or program should be included with the proof of payment.

-Incidental Expenses:

-Other incidental ordinary and necessary expenses do not require receipts.
-Such expenses include telephone charges, internet charges, taxi, parking, etc. However, any expense over $25 requires an original receipt and every effort should be made to turn in receipts for all expenses.
-Expenses for valet service (dry cleaning or laundry) will not be allowed.

 Use of Personal Auto: